Training Provably Robust Models by Polyhedral Envelope Regularization: Algorithms

 To obtain robustness guarantees in this scenario, we need to recalculate $d_{ic}$, which is now the distance between the input and the hyperplanes in (\ref{eq:sufficient_condition}) within the hypercube.
-The value of $d_{ic}$ then is the minimum of the optimization problem
+The value of $d_{ic}$ is then the minimum of the following optimization problem

 where, to simplify the notation, we define $\ai = \U_i$, $b = \U_i\x + \p$, $\Delta^{(min)} = r^{(min)} - \x$ and $\Delta^{(max)} = r^{(max)} - \x$.
 When $b \leq 0$, the minimum is obviously $0$ as the optimal $\Delta$ is an all-zero vector.
-In this case, either we cannot certify the input at all or even the clean input is misclassified.
+In this case, either we cannot certify the input at all, or even the clean input is misclassified.
 When $b > 0$, by H\"older's inequality, $\ai\Delta + b \geq -\|\Delta\|_p\|\ai\|_q + b$, with equality reached when $\Delta^p$ and $\ai^q$ are collinear.
 Based on this, the optimal $\Delta$ of minimum $l_p$ norm to satisfy $\ai\Delta + b \leq 0$ is

 where $\text{sign}(\cdot)$ returns $+1$ for positive numbers and $-1$ for negative numbers.